kwur/new-kwur-site/_posts/2008-12-07-the-saturday-evening-post-up-12608.md

   </p>

   <p>
-    <span style="font-weight:bold;">Three Second Kiss &#8211; &#8220;Long Distance&#8221;</span>
+    <span style="font-weight:bold;">Three Second Kiss – “Long Distance”</span>
   </p>

   <p>
-    Italian deconstructed rock trio puts out a trebly, dissonant, angular disc that offers more raw energy than darkness typical of the &#8220;math&#8221; genre.
+    Italian deconstructed rock trio puts out a trebly, dissonant, angular disc that offers more raw energy than darkness typical of the “math” genre.
 Produced by Steve Albini (!), this band bears resemblance to a busier Shellac, a more organized U.S. Maple,, or even a late Fugazi.
 Vocals are a groaning ESL stew.
 Hear!
   </p>

   <p>